-When we went to India a while back, we had a whole list of foods to eat.
+When we went to India, we had a whole list of foods to eat.
 Some because we had never had them before, others, because we couldn’t get them anywhere else.
 Naan, butter chicken, paneer in all varieties we could get, Gol gappa and, of course, samosas, the famous street food.
-At every place we visited that had samosas on the menu, we would order them.
-However, for the greater part of our trip every place we went to didn’t have samosas.
-Who would have thought, bad timing?
+Towards the end of the trip, we had eaten almost everything from that list, except for, the samosas.
+We had ordered samosas several times before, after seeing them on the menu.
+However, in every case they had run out of them or didn’t happen to sell them that day.

-Luckily though, we were rewarded for our waiting.
-When visiting the Palika bazaar in Delhi, there was a place, upstairs, that did sell samosas.
-And they were probably the best I ever had!
-What struck me most was the great crust on them.
+Luckily though, on one of our last days in India, we were rewarded for our waiting.
+When visiting the Palika bazaar in Delhi, there was a place, upstairs, that did sell samosas that day.
+Even better, they were probably the best we ever had!
+Especially that great crunchy crust on them was great.

 Making a samosa filling